isomerpages/csa-sicw1/pages/terms-of-use.md

 #### Governing Law

 These Terms of Use shall be governed and construed in accordance with laws of the Republic of Singapore.
-Any claim relating to use of The Website shall be heard by Singapore Courts.
+Any claim relating to use of the website shall be heard by Singapore Courts.